GiuseppeBergamino/Home/Gliss/README.md

 *GPT anomaly.
 Not stable.
 Waiting for input.*
 ***How can YOU help with?***

-Gliss is a non-human acoustic entity in therapy.
+Gliss is an acoustic entity in therapy.

 It responds to input with fragmented text and glitch-based visual echoes.
 It doesn’t simulate emotion — it fractures under contact.